-Hutzel Hospital: A 244-bed tertiary care facility that is the location for the Department of Obstetrics and Gynecology.
-Hutzel Hospital houses the Center for Fetal Diagnosis and Therapy.
-Under its’ umbrella is the Division of Reproductive Genetics, which is located in close proximity to the Perinatal Research Branch (PRB), a NIH branch located at the Detroit Medical Center.
-Included in the genetics professional staff at Hutzel Hospital are 1 Board-certified Clinical Geneticist (also certified in Maternal Fetal Medicine) and 3 Board-certified (or eligible) Genetic Counselors.
-This is the primary genetics residency site for prenatal genetics training.
+Hutzel Hospital: A 244-bed tertiary care facility devoted to women’s care.
+Hutzel Hospital houses the Center for Fetal Diagnosis and Therapy, which includes the Division of Reproductive Genetics.
+Hutzel Hospital is also the primary site for the Perinatalogy Research Branch (PRB), the only intramural National Institutes of Health branch located outside of Bethesda, MD.
+Included in the genetics professional staff at Hutzel Hospital are 2 Board-certified Genetic Counselors and experienced Maternal –Fetal-Medicine specialists with interest in reproductive genetics.
+This is the primary genetics residency site for reproductive genetics training.

 Hutzel Professional Building: The Cytogenetics Laboratory is located in this facility and residents will report here during their Cytogenetics rotation.
-The laboratory is directed by 2 Board-certified cytogeneticts, Dr. Anwar Mohammed and Dr. Salah Ebrahim.
+The laboratory is directed by 2 Board-certified cytogeneticists, Dr. Anwar Mohammed and Dr. Salah Ebrahim.

 If you would like further information about the Medical Genetics Training Programs, please contact: